mattjliu/Identity-Effects-Experiments/README.md

 For example, the command `python main.py FFWD ALPHA -i 5000 -u 256 -e distributed -r 40 -l 0.025 -o SGD -v` runs the FFWD Alphabet Distributed experiment.

-You can also the experiments from `experiments.ipynb`.
+You can also run the experiments from `experiments.ipynb`.

 ## CV Model